 As you can see, WinToUSB supports different source formats :

 Once the source file has been selected, select the edition you want to install on your external hard drive (preferably) or on your USB key (not recommended because it's slow), then click on Next.

-By the way, be aware that you will not be able to install the Pro edition of Windows 10 with the free version of WinToUSB.
+By the way, be aware that you will not be able to install the Pro edition of Windows 10 and 11 with the free version of WinToUSB.